facebook/flipper/docs/react-native.md

 }
 ```

-Finally, open Flipper desktop app, and run `npm run android` in your terminal.
+Finally, open the Flipper desktop app, and run `yarn android` in your terminal.

 ## iOS